Key takeaways

 Using a key fob copy to access a building.

-Author’s note: ButterflyMX access control fobs and key cards are encrypted and cannot be copied with an RFID copier.
+Disclaimer: ButterflyMX Access Control fobs and key cards are encrypted and cannot be copied with traditional scanners.
+Furthermore, ButterflyMX does not endorse the use of unauthorized RFID copiers, duplicators, or skimmers.

 Keyless entry methods like key card and key fob systems have emerged as a popular way to grant seamless building access.
 However, because it’s so easy to copy a fob key, key fob cloning can pose a potential security risk.